xlwings/xlwings/docs/datastructures.rst

     5    8.0
     Name: myseries, dtype: float64

-.. note:: You only need to specify the top left cell when writing a list, an NumPy array or a Pandas
+.. note:: You only need to specify the top left cell when writing a list, a NumPy array or a Pandas
-    DataFrame to Excel, e.g.: ``xw.Range('A1').value = np.eye(10)``
+    DataFrame to Excel, e.g.: ``sht.range('A1').value = np.eye(10)``